 All expenses, other than the Trustee fees paid by the Plan, are paid by the company.
-Administrative expenses incurred by the Plan include loan and distribution fees charged directly to the participant's accounts and investment management fees, which are paid by the participant or company.
+Administrative fees for the Plan are shared by the participants and the company.
+Participants are charged an account management fee as a percentage of their account balance.
+This percentage does not cover the full cost of administration, therefore the company pays the balance of the expenses not paid by the participants.
 Investment management fees are charged to the Plan as the reduction of investment return and included in the investment income reported by the plan.